-(8) Federal Family Education Loan Program
+(7) Federal Family Education Loan Program

-Ascendium Education Solutions, Inc., formally Northwest Education Loan Association (NELA), is the guarantor for the Corporation's FFELP portfolio.
+Ascendium Education Solutions, Inc., is the guarantor for the Corporation's FFELP portfolio.

 As a holder of Federal loans, the Corporation receives claim, special allowance and interest subsidy payments and pays excess interest and rebate fees on federally guaranteed loans as specified in the Higher Education Act (HEA).